School-Flutter-Dart/WooLaLa2020/README.md

 Download Android Studio (IDE we will be using to develop) -Make sure to download the latest AndroidSDK (it will prompt you to do this) -There are two ways to test a flutter app
-  1. On an android device connected via USB
+  1. On an android device connected via USB (Turn on Developer options in settings and enable USB debugging)
   2. (If you have an iPhone) Android device emulator on your computer (Available as a plugin in Andriod Studio that is relatively painless to setup)

 The steps may be different on mac but the documentation on the flutter website will answer most of your questions.
 I will upload a base version of the project for us to begin working on and will work on locally for now until AWS is setup.